cleanlab/cleanlab/docs/source/cleanlab/datalab/optional_dependencies.rst

-This package has additional dependencies that are not required for the core ``cleanlab`` package.
+Using Datalab requires additional dependencies beyond the rest of the ``cleanlab`` package.
 To install them, run:

 .. code-block:: console